 Chapter 4 - Proposal Types

-Observations to be carried out with Chandra during the 12 months of Cycle 13 science operations will be selected from proposals submitted in response to this CfP.
-Up to 10% of Cycle 14 and 5% of Cycle 15 observing time may be allocated to time-constrained, multi-cycle observing proposals requesting time that extends beyond Cycle 13.
+Observations to be carried out with Chandra during the 12 months of Cycle 14 science operations will be selected from proposals submitted in response to this CfP.
+Up to 2Ms of Cycle 15 and 1Ms of Cycle 16 observing time may be allocated to time-constrained, multi-cycle observing proposals requesting time that extends beyond Cycle 14.

 There are seven types of proposals that may be submitted in response to this CfP; they are detailed in the following sections.
 In addition, Director’s Discretionary Time (DDT) proposals for observations that cannot be completed in, or cannot wait for, the usual proposal cycle may be submitted at any time (Section 4.8).
 The CXC reserves the right to reject any approved observation that is in conflict with safety or mission assurance priorities or schedule constraints, or is otherwise deemed to be non-feasible.